jhellingman/tei2html/Wiki/Introduction.md

   * Invent your own descriptive abbreviation.
 Always provide the Unicode code point for a character (if it exists) in the entity declaration, and provide the Unicode character name or a description in a comment.
 Please follow the pattern used by ISO where possible.
   * Numeric character entities, based on Unicode.

 For longer fragments in a non-Latin script, I normally use an ASCII based transliteration scheme, and supply tools (called `patc`) to convert these to Unicode.
-For documents completely a non-Latin script, it will probably be better to work with Unicode.
+For documents completely a non-Latin script, it will probably be better to work with Unicode in a suitable editor (and using XML directly).

 ### Fractions entities ###